arthurvpires/slack-api/README.md

 ### Configuration

 - Slack Webhook URL and Bot Token are stored in the `.env` file.

-## Testing

-You can test the functionality by:

-1. Running the `send:slack-message` command with various options.
-2. Checking the Slack channel for the delivered messages.
-3. Logging in as a user and verifying the DM is sent once per session.
-4. Inspecting the logs for potential errors or debugging information.

 ## Code Formatting with Laravel Pint